MicrosoftDocs/quantum-docs/articles/user-guide/machines/noise-simulator.md

 ## Configuring open systems noise models

-1. The preview simulators can be configured by the use of the `qsharp.config` object.
-For example, to change the size of the register used to one qubit, you can modify the `experimental.simulators.nQubits` configuration setting:
+1. The preview simulators can be configured using the `qsharp.config` object.
+For example, to change the size of the register to one qubit, you can modify the `experimental.simulators.nQubits` configuration setting:

 ```python
 qsharp.config['experimental.simulators.nQubits'] = 1